rtprashant/assignment/README.md

 # Everyday UI

 Simple responsive React and Tailwind components for the assessment.
 The listing uses `useFetchData` and `API.ALL_PRODUCTS(12, 0)` to display the API response, with loading and error states.
-Filtering controls are still UI only.

 ```sh
 npm install